plantoncloud/docs.planton.cloud/site/docs/99-cli/planton/company/list.md

 ### Options inherited from parent commands

 ```
-      --company-id string   id of the company
       --debug       set log level to debug
+      --id string   id of the resource
 ```